san-siva/dotfiles/README.md

 ### Work/Personal Separation

-The setup supports different git configs based on directory:
+The setup supports different git configs and SSH keys based on directory:

+**Git Configuration:**
-- Personal repos: Uses `configs/.gitconfig` (personal email)
+- Personal repos: Uses `configs/.gitconfig` (personal email, default GitHub URLs)
-- Work repos in `~/Documents/Work/`: Automatically uses `configs/.gitconfig__wrk` (work email with GPG signing)
+- Work repos in `~/Documents/Work/`: Automatically uses `configs/.gitconfig__wrk`
+  - Work email with GPG signing using SSH
+  - Git URL rewriting: All `github.com` URLs automatically use `github-wrk` SSH alias
+  - Organization-specific URLs (e.g., `github-nexthink`) also rewritten to `github-wrk`

+**SSH Key Management:**
+- `github` alias → Personal SSH key (for personal repos)
+- `github-wrk` alias → Work SSH key (automatically used for all work repos via URL rewriting)
+- Submodules in work repos automatically use correct SSH key

+**How it works:**
+1. When you clone or pull in `~/Documents/Work/`, git includes `.gitconfig__wrk`
+2. URL rewriting rewrites `git@github.com:org/repo` → `git@github-wrk:org/repo`
+3. SSH uses the `github-wrk` alias configuration with your work SSH key
+4. Commits are signed with your work SSH signing key

 Both files must be created from their respective `.example` templates to protect your personal information from being committed to the repository.